 - 11) If the department chair denies the appeal, the student retains the right to request a departmental review panel\.
-A request for a review panel must be submitted, in writing, to the appropriate dean or the Director of Graduate Studies within ten academic days of receipt of notification of the department chair's decision. - 12) Should the department chair fail to make a decision within the three-week period specified, the grade appeal will automatically go forward to the appropriate dean or the Director of Graduate Studies. - \ The Review Panel will be composed of instructional faculty from the college/school of the instructor whose grade is challenged.
+A request for a review panel must be submitted, in writing, to the appropriate dean within ten academic days of receipt of notification of the department chair's decision. - 12) Should the department chair fail to make a decision within the three-week period specified, the grade appeal will automatically go forward to the appropriate dean. - \ The Review Panel will be composed of instructional faculty from the college/school of the instructor whose grade is challenged.
 Review Panels considering appeals of grades awarded in graduate courses shall be composed of members of the graduate faculty.
 The review panel will choose a chair and examine the data submitted by the student and the submissions of the instructor.
 The recommendation of the review panel will be forwarded to the dean for a final decision.